madsbuvi/MTY_CL/readme.md

 Changelog
 ---------
+0.43. - Fixed a problem where mty_cl would exit if it found a platform with no devices, instead of ignoring these platforms like it should.

 0.42. - Workaround for the AMD diver issue.
 Linux binaries also released.

 0.41. - Fixed for amd cards and updated user interface with one button for amd, and one for nvidia.